You have received a decision Family reunification

 Maintenance requirement

-If your family wants to move to Sweden to live with you and you are already here, you may be subject to a so-called “maintenance requirement”.
+If your family wants to move to Sweden to live with you, you may be subject to a so-called “maintenance requirement”.
 This means that you must be able to financially support yourself and your family and have a home that is big enough for all of you to live in.

 The requirement does not apply to refugees if your family members apply for a residence permit within three months from the date on which you received a decision granting you a residence permit or refugee status.